Learn how to make pesto sauce without pinenuts and basil- a pesto pasta sauce recipe with cashews and mint with a nut-free option.

 - Cold pesto pasta tastes refreshingly good.
 But if you like warm pasta, do not heat the pesto or reheat the pasta after adding the pesto sauce.
 If you’re not serving right away, use the above method to warm up the pasta.

-Is pesto pasta healthy?
+Is cashew pesto healthy?

-How to use pesto
+How to use cilantro mint pesto

 If you love vegetarian pasta salads, try this easy Italian pasta salad.